 Chapter 1, Verse 4, con’t, “even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love“

 If you look closely at the punctuation, you will notice a period before “in love,” and the preposition “In” capitalized.
-There is not period in the 3 major Greek texts, only a comma after “love.”
+There is no period in the 3 major Greek texts, only a comma after “love.”
 So the question arises, does in love look back to “he chose us” in verse 4, or forward to “he predestined us” in verse 5?
 The answer is yes to both.
 God did not choose us in order that he may love; he chose because he already loved.
 Love is inherent to his nature.
 The “kind” of love, ἀγάπῃ, agapē, is unconditional, meaning our performance has no influence upon it.
 It is sacrificial, meaning it was and is given from God to us as a matter of will in spite of its great cost.
 And it is eternal, meaning nothing can change it.
 Thinking about God’s particular love for the saints always draws me to the end of Romans 8, where Paul wrote that nothing can separate a believer from the love of God in Christ.
 That word “separate,” χωρίζω, chorizo’, means to put space between.
 There is no space between God and his family.
 He is, and always will be with us, in us, before us, after us and around us.
 His love in choosing is incomprehensible and yet, there it is . . .forever.

 January 17